googlefonts/exemplar/README.md

 #### Endpoint Versioning

 The Exemplar API follows [semantic versioning](https://semver.org/) principles.
 Backwards compatibility is assured within major version releases.
-For example, all `v1` endpoints will remain backwards compatible with any changes or additions made in the `v1.x.x` releases.
+For example, all `v1` endpoints will remain backwards compatible with any changes or additions made across the `v1.x.x` releases.

 The root endpoint is: